the-nick-of-time/units/docs/base_units.rst

 Length
 ------

-The full suite of functions on a unit is shown for :class:`units.length.meters` here as an example.
+The full suite of functions on a unit is shown for :class:`pyunitx.length.meters` here as an example.
 All units have exactly the same interface so the copies are omitted for brevity.

 .. _unit-example: